IPsec Fault Tolerance

 ASA stateful failover: Pass state/connection

-Stateful failover: pass state/connection information to each other.
+Stateful failover: Both units pass state/connection information to each other.
 Connection information could be Network Address Translation ( NAT ) tables, TCP / UDP connection states, IPSEC SA, and ARP tables.
 The active unit constantly replicates the state table.
-Whenever a new connection comes into the table, it’s copied to the standby unit.
-It is processor-intensive, so you need to understand design requirements.
+Whenever a new connection is added to the table, it’s copied to the standby unit.
+It is processor-intensive, so you need to understand the design requirements.

 Dynamic routing protocols are maintained with stateful failover.
 The routes learned by the active unit are carried across to the Routing Information Base ( RIB ) table on the standby unit.
 However, hypertext Transfer Protocol ( HTTP ) connections are short-lived, and HTTP clients usually retry failed connection attempts.
 As a result, by default, the HTTP state is not replicated.
 The command failover replication HTTP enables HTTP connections in replication.